leferi99/szakdolgozat/README.md

 1D convection-diffusion equation solver (in progress)
 - with time and space dependent coefficinets
+- with coefficient reading from CSV files
-- with Dirac-delta initial value conditions
+- with Dirac-delta and uniform density initial value conditions
 - with 2D time vs. space contour plotting
+- with solving on cylindrical mesh with basic Jacobian

 Setup:
 1. New Anaconda enviromnet -> Anaconda CMD Prompt: